NASCAR Angels

-NASCAR Angels was an American syndicated half-hour television series which aired in syndication in various markets.
+NASCAR Angels is an American half-hour television series that aired in syndication in various markets.
 It was hosted by Shannon Wiseman and former NASCAR Cup Series Champion Rusty Wallace.
-The purpose for the show was to help those who help others by repairing their worn out vehicles with a small twist: the NASCAR Angels Dream Team only has three days to get the vehicle repaired.
+The purpose of the show was to help those who help others by repairing their worn out vehicles with a small twist: the NASCAR Angels Dream Team only has three days to get the vehicle repaired.
 The show has been described as "Extreme Makeover: Home Edition meets Pimp My Ride - NASCAR Style".
 Partnering with the show were Goodyear and Gemini Auto Repair Service.